 • Camera movement: How the camera will follow the action on set.

-Understanding the Relationship Between a Cinematographer/DP and the Director
+Understanding the Relationship Between a Cinematographer/Director of Photography and the Director

 Just like grips and gaffers carry out the cinematographer or DP’s vision, the cinematographer or DP uses the above-listed items to carry out the director’s vision.
 They are the director’s eyes.